ikmb/PSC-scDRS/README.md

 PSC-scDRS is designed to link single-variant analysis scores with polygenic disease risk at single-cell RNA sequencing.
 It identifies cells with excess expression of disease-associated genes identified by Whole Exome Sequencing (WES).

 In the [Quick Start](#quick-start) section, you can follow the instructions to install the requirements and run a sample.
-To learn more about the functions, refer to the [Images](#images).
+To learn more about the functions, refer to the flowcharts in the [Images](#images) folder.
 Additionally, there, you can find detailed instructions on the data type and formats required as input for the PSC-scDRS function.

 # Table of contents
 - [Pipeline structure](#pipeline-structure)